Free cookie consent management tool by TermsFeed About Data Sync [Data Fabric]

 When to enable data sync

+Appian does not recommend enabling data sync on an existing record type.
 If you enable data sync on an existing record type, it will create new record fields with new UUIDs.
-As a result, you will need to update any existing record field references with new ones.
-Instead, Appian recommends creating new record types with data sync enabled and using them to accomplish specific tasks or requirements.
+As a result, you will need to update any existing record field references with new record field references.
+By creating new synced record types for specific scenarios, there’s no application re-work required.

 • Syncing 1,000 rows of data requires a single API call, so ensure the API limit on your Salesforce instance is large enough to support the number of rows you need to sync.
 Learn more about the API limit to sync rows from Salesforce.